realworldocaml/book/en/imperative-programming.md

 making it a true recursive function.

 This is clever enough, but all we've really done is find a new way to implement the same old slow Fibonacci function.
-To make it faster, we need variant on `make_rec` that inserts memoization when it ties the recursive knot.
+To make it faster, we need a variant on `make_rec` that inserts memoization when it ties the recursive knot.
 We'll call that function `memo_rec`.

 ```frag
 ((typ ocamltop)(name imperative-programming/fib.topscript)(part 7))